FDA approved for more than 25 years

 One study found that tea tree oil can kill lice and reduce the number of nits (lice eggs) that hatch.
 Another study found a product containing tea tree and lavender oil effectively treated lice in children.

 Tea tree oil might also prevent head lice, which is typically very contagious.
-A study looked at a few different products for lice, including tea tree oil, lavender oil, and peppermint oil.
-The researchers concluded that tea tree oil was highly effective at treating lice, but also at repelling lice and thus preventing infestations.
+In a study that looked at a few different products for lice, including tea tree oil, lavender oil, and peppermint oil, researchers concluded that tea tree oil was highly effective at treating lice, and also at repelling lice — thus preventing infestations.

 After all that reading about lice, you might feel some phantom itches.
 But the bottom line?
 Tea tree oil does seem to be effective at treating and preventing lice.

 You may have heard that certain hair oils can be used to treat androgenic alopecia, also called male pattern baldness.
 For example, rosemary oil and castor oil are often said to stimulate hair growth.
-But what about using tea tree oil for hair loss?
+But does tea tree oil help with hair growth?

-One issue with this study is that it’s small — only 32 men participated.
-So while the results are promising, we’ll need more evidence before we can confidently draw any conclusions about using tea tree oil for hair growth.
+While this study sounds promising, keep in mind that it was quite small: Only 32 men participated.
+We’ll need more evidence before we can confidently draw any conclusions about using tea tree oil for hair growth.

 A recent review found that tea tree oil might be good for treating acne because of its antibacterial, antioxidant, and anti-inflammatory properties.
 Further, the review highlighted that a fair number of studies show tea tree oil could improve acne.